bolt/docs/source/content-fetching.md

 {% endfor %}
 </pre>

 Bolt tries to make an assumption about how you want to use it, based on what you're requesting.
 By default, an array is returned, unless one of the following is the case:

-  - `{% setcontent foo = 'bar/1' %}` or `{% setcontent foo = 'bar/qux' %}`: When
+  - `{% setcontent foo = 'bar/1' %}` or `{% setcontent foo = 'bar/qux' %}`:
-    requesting one specific record, only one is returned.
+    When requesting one specific record, only one is returned.
-  - `{% setcontent foo = 'page' where { .. } %}`: If 'page' is the singular slug
+  - `{% setcontent foo = 'page' where { .. } %}`: If 'page' is the singular
-    of the contenttype 'pages', Bolt assumes you only need one.
+    slug of the contenttype 'pages', Bolt assumes you only need one.
-  - `{% setcontent foo = 'pages' .. returnsingle %}`: If the 'returnsingle' parameter
+  - `{% setcontent foo = 'pages' .. returnsingle %}`: If the returnsingle'
-    is passed, Bolt assumes you only need one result.
+    parameter is passed, Bolt assumes you only need one result.

 If you use `limit 1`, you will get an array with 1 record.
 Unless, of course, one of the above criteria was met.